Mindful Eating: A Path to a Healthy Body Class 6 Question Answer Science Chapter 3

 Question 1.

-Pick the odd one out and give reasons
+Pick the odd one out and give reasons.

-(ii) Kidney beans, Green graam, soyabean, rice.
+(ii) Kidney beans, green gram, soyabean, rice.

 Answer: